-They did this through sharing an online contest via email and paid social media ads.
-The campaign also allowed people to easily re-share on their personal social media accounts to spread the word.
-Make sure to check each channel’s promotional guidelines before sharing campaigns.
+They did this by sharing an online contest via email and paid social media ads.
+The campaign also allowed people to easily re-share on their personal social media accounts to spread the word (note: make sure to check each channel’s promotional guidelines before sharing campaigns).

 With a prize chosen, you need the technology to support the contest itself.
 Platforms like King Sumo can help you do this without any code.
 Just sign up, set up your contest and you’ll have everything you need to generate email addresses using viral loops:

 From here, it’s a matter of promoting your contest to your chosen channels.
-Share it with your customers, through communities and promote through paid channels.
-And have a go at the approaches we share in the rest of this guide.
+Share it with your customers through communities and promote through paid channels.

 3. Use guerrilla marketing to hack attention

-Sometimes, grabbing the attention of your audience is simply a matter of being polarizing.
-If you’re brave enough to put your name on the line (especially in the early days), you’ll grab the attention of raving fans who believe in what you believe.
+Sometimes, grabbing the attention of your audience is simply a matter of being polarising.
+If you’re brave enough to put your name on the line (especially in the early days), you’ll grab the attention of raving fans who are impressed with your campaign.

 Take Tide member and founder of dating app Honeypot, George Rawlings, for example.
 To promote his new dating app, he played the role of the “villain”, placing a whiteboard on the streets of London that called out his supposed “cheating” ways.